Dr Stefania Paolini

 Dr Mark Rubin

-Dr Mark Rubin is a senior lecturer in the School of Psychology.
+Dr Mark Rubin is an Associate Professor in the School of Psychology.
 He received an MSc from the London School of

-authored 30 research publications, and his work has been cited over 1,600 times.
+authored over 50 research publications, and his work has been cited over 3,000 times.
 For more details about Dr Rubin’s research,

 please visit his research webpage.